HIV – Diagnostic Serology

 Prior to sending, PHO’s laboratory Customer Service Centre must be notified at 416-235-6556 / 1-877-604-4567.
 STAT samples must be shipped separately from routine specimens and delivered to PHO’s laboratory in a timely manner.
 The outer package must be clearly marked indicating ‘STAT’.
 It must be handled in accordance with the Canadian Biosafety Standards and shipped in accordance with the Transportation of Dangerous Goods Regulations.
 Failure to ship separately will delay testing.

-After-hours STAT testing requires approval by a PHO Microbiologist.
+After-hours STAT testing requires approval .
 Contact the after-hours Duty Officer at 416-605-3113 if outside of PHO’s laboratory operating hours.

 Test Methods

-The following assays may be used for HIV diagnostic testing:
+PHO uses the following methods for HIV diagnostic testing:

 1. HIV-1/-2 antigen (Ag)/antibody (Ab) combination screen: Chemiluminescent microparticle immunoassay (CMIA) that simultaneously detects HIV-1 p24 Ag and HIV-1 and HIV-2 Ab.
 This assay does not differentiate between p24 and HIV-1/-2 Ab.